-Managing a small team seems easy, but leaders know better.
+Managing teams big or small might seem easy, but leaders know better.
 Compared to a large group, a small team poses more challenges due to the workload and less manpower.
 Other factors, like job-induced stress, also impact the team’s overall productivity.
 If it is not addressed properly, it can lead to a toxic work environment and mental health issues.

-A smart leader knows that in order to accomplish the organisational objectives, it is essential to help the team to effectively manage tasks-related stress and sustain a close-knit, positive culture where everyone is working together.
+A smart leader knows that in order to accomplish the organizational objectives, it is essential to help the team effectively manage tasks-related stress and sustain a close-knit, positive culture where everyone is working together.

-Here are 4 effective ways to successfully manage a small team:
+Here are 4 effective ways to successfully manage a team:

 Every successful team knows that everything begins with ‘why’ and ‘how.’
 The ‘why’ pertains to the missions that give essence to the group’s existence.
 The company’s mission gives team members a sense of purpose, connection, and motivation to achieve their goals.
 The ‘how’ is the process as well as the standards that they need to meet.

 Consider using digital apps that offer smooth and transparent collaboration.
 Google Drive, for instance, allows everyone to share real-time updates and real-time editing of shared documents.
 There is a comment feature where anyone can leave questions, remarks or feedback.
-It is vital to maintain communication, where everyone can collaborate and help each other.
-You can also utilise chat channels like Slack and Facebook Workplace.
+It is vital to maintain communication where everyone can collaborate and help each other.
+You can also utilize chat channels like Slack and Facebook Workplace.

 3. Be a good coach to the team.

 One of your vital duties is to support employee development, helping them manage their career path.
-You have the power to create an impact on your small team’s performance, so take time to offer support, resources, and words of encouragement.
-Providing relevant training that will boost their morale, help them manage stress, and advance their knowledge or skills are vital.
+You have the power to impact your small team’s performance, so take time to offer support, resources, and words of encouragement.
+Providing relevant training that will boost their morale, help them manage stress, and advance their knowledge or skills is vital.

 4. Promote a work-life balance.